 With eight wineries, two breweries and one distillery condensed into eight-kilometres, you’re spoilt for choice on Mt Tamborine.
 My recommendation is the Witches Falls Winery – where both the red and white are full bodied and fresh but won’t break the bank.

 I’d recommend starting your diet after any visit to the mountain.
 Mt Tamborine is famous for three things: alcohol, cheese and fudge, and no trip is complete without sampling all three.

-Depending on your choice of tipple – you can visit the amazing Tamborine Mountain Distillery.
+Depending on your choice of tipple – you can visit the amazing Tamborine Mountain Distillery (eds note: this brewery has changed ownership and name to Fortitude Brewing Company).
 Owner Michael has a range of 50 different liquors, and has 150 international awards on his mantelpiece – including awards for his Vodka in Russia and his Limoncello in Italy.

 Beer drinkers can taste test a range of eight designer beers at Mt Tamborine Brewery, crafted by their own brew master and using ancient recipes dating back hundreds of years.

 For cheese, visit the Witches Chase Cheese factory where you can watch expert cheese masters at work.
 Their signature blend is the Tambembert – a rich, creamy Camembert with a special Mt Tamborine twist.